BotTalk Developer Documentation

 It could be a voice-only interaction with an Echo Dot in the kitchen, a chat-like conversation with Google Assistant on a smartphone, or a rich visual experience on an Echo Show or Google Hub.

 Your voice apps live in the cloud.
-It doesn’t matter where the conversation orginiated - on a voice-enabled watch, or on the phone, or inside of a smart speaker.
+It doesn’t matter where the conversation originated - on a voice-enabled watch, or the phone, or inside of a smart speaker.

 The user’s device sends whatever the user is requesting to Amazon or Google, which then routes that request to BotTalk.

-BotTalk figrues out how to answer the user’s request and sends that answer back to Amazon Alexa or Google Assistant.
+BotTalk figures out how to answer the user’s request and sends that answer back to Amazon Alexa or Google Assistant.

 Structure of BotTalk Developer Documentation

 After understanding the basics of voice development, you can become an Alexa Skill developer and Actions of Google developer by taking the next steps in BotTalk.
-You will learn mutiple topics, voice interface best practices and get the deeper insights in the field of voice application development.
+You will learn multiple topics, voice interface best practices and get more profound insights into the field of voice application development.

 Here are some of the most popular questions in developing for Amazon Alexa and Google Assistant that this documentation answers: